elenatakahashi/elenatakahashi/README.md

 - 👋 Hi, I’m @elenatakahashi
-- 👀 I’m interested in electronic music (House, techno, Depeche Mode, etc.), coaching, and exploring the world
+- 👀 I’m interested in electronic music, coaching, and exploring the world
 - 🌱 I’m currently learning ... everything Peatix; How to take care of an old cast iron teapot.
 - 💞️ I’m looking to collaborate on ... making the world a more colorful and interesting place through storytelling and sharing.
 - 📫 How to reach me ...